+At the same time, Lonza was doing what it had always done – adapting to the changing world.
 On 1 July 2021, the business completed the divestment of its former Specialty Ingredients business for an enterprise value of CHF 4.2 billion.
 The part of the business which had dominated so much of the Lonza’s history was charting a new course as an independent company with new owners.
 For the first time in forty years, Lonza was no longer operating across both the chemical and healthcare industries.
 The business was now focused solely on healthcare, and its operations were organized into four distinct divisions: Biologics, Small Molecules, Cell & Gene, and Capsules & Health Ingredients.

 Today, Lonza is already using its free cash flow to drive an ambitious level of growth.
 In 2021, the business invested 24% of its sales revenues in new growth projects (CHF 1.3 billion).
 This level of internal investment will ensure that the company can maintain and consolidate its position as a leading partner to the pharma, biotech and nutrition markets.

+In 2022, Lonza celebrates its 125th anniversary.
+It is also the first full year in which the business operates as a dedicated strategic partner to the healthcare industry.
 Across a global network of more than 30 sites, its 17,000 employees are now united by common purpose to enable a healthier world and a vision to bring any therapy to life.

 As we close our company history, the Lonza business today may seem a long distance away from its beginnings in hydroelectricity.
 However, there are many constants that have permeated the company for more than twelve decades.